gongzhang/procbridge/README.md

 ![Intro](https://github.com/gongzhang/proc-bridge/blob/master/Resources/Intro.png)

-The *next version* of ProcBridge will also support **Event** model, which unifies the communication code between server side and client side.
+The *next version* of ProcBridge will also support **Event-Based** model, which unifies the communication code between server side and client side.

 #### Versions